 Conclusion: The Untold Story, Now Told

-Form 144 may never dominate financial headlines, but it represents something essential: a commitment to market fairness in a system where some will always know more than others.
-It's a reminder that in modern capital markets, information wants to be free—or at least disclosed.
+Form 144 may not dominate financial headlines, but it represents something essential: a commitment to market fairness in a system where some will always know more than others.

-For insiders, Form 144 is a regulatory necessity, a box to check before converting company equity into liquid wealth.
-For investors, it's a window—imperfect and sometimes cloudy—into the actions and potentially the mindset of those running the companies they've invested in.
+For insiders, Form 144 is a regulatory necessity, a step before converting company equity into liquid wealth.
+For investors, it is a window -- imperfect and sometimes unclear -- into the actions and potentially the mindset of those running the companies they have invested in.

-The next time you see a Form 144 filing, remember: you're not just looking at paperwork.
-You're seeing the intersection of corporate governance, securities law, market psychology, and personal finance, all documented in a single regulatory form.
-That's a story worth understanding.
+The next time you see a Form 144 filing, remember: you are not just looking at paperwork.
+You are seeing the intersection of corporate governance, securities law, market psychology, and personal finance, all documented in a single regulatory form.
+That is a story worth understanding.